 Some examples of La Palma’s extensive architecture include the Salazar Palace, the Nuestra Señora de Candelaria Church, the Santa Catalina Castle (Castillo de Santa Catalina) or the Nuestra Señora del Rosario Church.
 There are areas throughout the island that are protected by the Spanish system of heritage listing and where the architectural tradition is maintained.

 The first inhabitants of La Palma arrived in waves from North Africa many centuries ago and are known today as the Benahorita people.
 They were organised – culturally, historically, economically and socially – in cantons according to their own political structure, which left a significant mark on the island.
-Sites such as the Belmaco Cave (Cueva de Belmaco), La Zarza and La Zarcita, or the Benahorita Archaeological Museum (Museo Arqueológico Benahorita) offer fascinating insights about the heritage of the Benahorita.
+Sites such as the Belmaco Cave (Cueva de Belmaco), La Zarza and La Zarcita, El Tendal, or the Benahorita Archaeological Museum (Museo Arqueológico Benahorita) offer fascinating insights about the heritage of the Benahorita.
 You can visit their engravings, learn about their ancestral traditions and discover how they worked in harmony with the nature of the island.